rednafi/rednafi.com/content/python/switch_between_multiple_datastreams.md

 tags:
     - Python
     - Database
+    - TIL
 ---

 I was working on a project where I needed to poll multiple data sources and consume the incoming data points in a single thread.
 In this particular case, the two data streams were coming from two different Redis lists.
 The correct way to consume them would be to write two separate consumers and spin them up as different processes.

 However, in this scenario, I needed a simple way to poll and consume data from one data source, wait for a bit, then poll and consume from another data source, and keep doing this indefinitely.
 That way I could get away with doing the whole workflow in a single thread without the overhead of managing multiple processes.

 Here's what I'm trying to do: